 - if appropriate, offer a hug

-What we mean when we talk about Grief Recovery
+What we mean when we talk about healing your heart

 Now I am aware that there are some who say you can never recover from a loss, and I understand why they might say that.
 But what they seem to mean by recovery seems to be a little out of touch.
 They may have implied that recovery means a return to the state before the loss.
 But this doesn’t ring true in so many contexts; I am at a loss to understand why they would hold this standard to be true with grief.